akka/alpakka/docs/src/main/paradox/jms.md

 If a send operation finally fails, the stage also fails unless a different supervision strategy is applied.
 The producer stage honours stream supervision.

+### Observing connectivity and state of a JMS producer

+All JMS producer's materialized values are of type `JmsProducerStatus`.
+This provides a `connectorState` method returning a `Source` of `JmsConnectorState` updates that publishes connection attempts, disconnections, completions and failures.
+The source is completed after the JMS producer completes or fails.

 ## Receiving messages from a JMS provider

 @java[@scaladoc[JmsConsumer](akka.stream.alpakka.jms.javadsl.JmsConsumer$)]@scala[@scaladoc[JmsConsumer](akka.stream.alpakka.jms.scaladsl.JmsConsumer$)] contains factory methods to facilitate